 This means the same materials used for user education in one channel can be, at the same time, the materials that drive visitors to us through organic search.

 For example, a paying customer looks for a step-by-step tutorial on how to build links to their site and finds this article on our blog.
-But another person, who is not our customer, accesses the same article through a search engine like Google.
+Yet, everyone else can access the same article through a search engine like Google.

 This brings us to our knowledge base, another outcome of product marketing.
-Knowledge bases are so popular that they don’t need a special introduction.
-A knowledge base is a place where we aim to maximize product adoption as other companies do.
+They don’t need a special introduction; with it, we aim to maximize product adoption as other companies do.

 On a side note, it’s likely no product-led content marketing can substitute the good ol’ knowledge base.

 That said, product education for a set of tools like Ahrefs requires something more than letting users discover educational content through search.
 It needs an organized curriculum.
 This is why we built the Ahrefs Academy.
-It’s packed with helpful video tutorials and is completely free of charge.
+It’s packed with helpful video tutorials and is completely free.

 6. Gathering user feedback

-No matter how visionary your product is, user feedback is the key to building superior products.
+No matter how visionary your product is, you can’t ignore user feedback.
 In fact, there is a popular notion that you should ship your product fast (even if it’s not perfect) just to learn if you’ve got a product that shows enough potential (see value hypothesis).